mdowais-39/Pet-Classification/README.txt

 Visualize training and validation accuracy/loss.

+Model Evaluation:
-Model Evaluation:The notebook includes code to evaluate the model on the test set (X_test, y_test), producing metrics such as:
+The notebook includes code to evaluate the model on the test set (X_test, y_test), producing metrics such as:

 Test Loss: 0.2769
 Test Accuracy: 91.54%The evaluation results are displayed after running the model.evaluate(X_test, y_test) cell.

+Predictions:
-Predictions:Use the model.predict(X_test) cell to generate predictions (y_pred) for the test set.
+Use the model.predict(X_test) cell to generate predictions (y_pred) for the test set.
 The output is an array of probabilities for each class.

+Visualizations:
-Visualizations:The notebook generates two plots:
+The notebook generates two plots:

 Training and Validation Accuracy: Compares the model's accuracy on training and validation sets over 10 epochs.
 Training and Validation Loss: Shows the loss trends for training and validation sets.